th7mo/th7mo.com/maintaining.md

 Second Brain is a name, and should be written with capital letters.

 **Note**:
-Every Markdown file in the Second Brain is a note.
+Every [markdown](/markdown.md) file in the Second Brain is a [note](note.md).
-A note contains information about a single topic.
-Use the term note instead of page, article or document.
+Use the term 'note' instead of page, article or document.

 **Execute**:
 When writing commands with the triple backtick syntax, use the term execute instead of run.